Final-Project-Data-Analytics-WUBootcamp/Crime_Analysis/README.md

 ## First Segment Goal

 Sketch It Out: Decide on your overall project, select your question, and build a simple model.
 You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.

-## First Segment Role

-Circle: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
-This will ensure the database will work seamlessly with the rest of the project.

 ## Preprocessing Sample Data